-If you want to calculate the aquarium size manually, you can use the formulas for volume depending on tank shape:
+If you prefer to calculate the aquarium size manually, you can use the following formulas based on the shape of your tank:

 To calculate the volume of a rectangular aquarium simply times the height by the width by the length: